deroneriksson/python-wsi-preprocessing/docs/index.md

 #### Remove Small Objects

 The scikit-image `remove_small_objects()` function removes objects less than a particular minimum size.
-The `filter_remove_small_objects()` function wraps this.
+The `filter_remove_small_objects()` function wraps this and adds additional functionality.
 This can be useful for removing small islands of noise from images.
 We'll demonstrate it here with two sizes, 100 pixels and 10,000 pixels, and we'll perform this on the "No Grays" binary image.

 ```
 img_path = slide.get_training_image_path(2)